 Once we have done with the installation start and enable the service

 # sudo systemctl start docker # sudo systemctl enable docker

 Step 4: Grant non-root user to run privileged commands.

 To run the docker commands from unprivileged accounts we need to add the user account in docker group.

 In our setup “babinlonston” is the user need to run all docker related commands.
 Add him to docker group so that he has all privileges to run the commands without switching into the root.

 # sudo usermod -aG docker babinlonston

-Now, let’s verify docker status and version information by running few basic commands.
+Now, let’s verify the status and version information by running a few basic commands.

 # docker -v

 To getting the status information in brief run with